 Bees Are Life, Inc. was incorporated on July 8, 2013 under the laws of the Province of Ontario.
 We are registered beekeepers with OMAFRA and Members of the Ontario Beekeepers Association and Toronto District Beekeepers Association.

-To satisfy Toronto’s growing honey appreciation our first retail store opened on November 1, 2014 at 1477 Eglinton Avenue West (just west of the Allen Road and one block to Eglinton West subway station) and it is now a hub for honey aficionados and the home of our honey harvests and beekeeping events.
+To satisfy Toronto’s growing honey appreciation our first retail store opened on November 1, 2014 on Eglinton Avenue West, and in June 2016, we moved to our new, larger home located at 1265 St. Clair Ave West - and it's now a hub for honey aficionados and the home of our honey harvests and beekeeping events.
 Drop in for a taste of the finest in 100% Ontario honeys (currently from 27 independent Southern Ontario beekeepers) or to explore our wide array of apitherapy products, beekeeping equipment, beekeeping gear and equipment, bee giftware and unique and customized honey gift baskets ... all which make great gifts.
 We have free samples of all the honeys we sell, and kids under 14 who visit are ALWAYS offered a FREE Honey Stick (one per person, per day).